Paris Olympics opening ceremony 2024: When it starts and how to watch

 When is the Paris Olympics opening ceremony?

-The Olympics opening ceremony will take place on Friday, July 26, 2024.
-This marks the starts of the multi-sport event, running until the closing ceremony on Sunday, August 11, 2024.
+The Olympics opening ceremony will take place later today (Friday, July 26).
+This marks the starts of the multi-sport event, running until the closing ceremony on Sunday, August 11.

 What time does the Olympics opening ceremony start?

-The Olympics opening ceremony is expected to begin at 7.30pm in Paris, so 6.30pm UK time.
+The Olympics opening ceremony will begin at 7.30pm in Paris, so 6.30pm UK time.

 Where can I watch it live?